3dimaging/A_Real_World_Guide_for_Python_from_0_to_Advanced/README.md

 ### Data structure

-- list
+- list: list slice
-- array
+- array: array slice, multi-dimension arrays
-- dictionary
+- dictionary: easy to use, not important
-- string
+- string: the most hard part, please learn how to use regular expression.

 ### if...else...